 You might be able to switch from SQLCE to SQLite for a performance advantage.
 The numbers here show how my program's memory usage changed, first with SQLCE and then SQLite.
 I was unable to accurately measure performance due to specifics.

 SQlite is compatible with Mac OS X and Linux, unlike SQLCE.
 Your Mac users could use the same databases on their systems.
-Obviously, Mac users won't have the .NET Framework installed.
-But this isn't important in Windows-only offices.
+Mac users will not have the .NET Framework installed.
+But this is not important in Windows-only offices.